In this article:

 Alyssa Esparaz

-Alyssa is Compassion Canada's Manager of Content and Public Relations, telling stories that inspire and equip Jesus followers to live compassionate lifestyles.
-She is a recent graduate of the University of Toronto, where she studied International Development.
+Alyssa is Compassion Canada's Manager of Content and Public Relations, telling stories that inspire and equip compassionate people to take action on behalf of children in poverty.
+She is a graduate of the University of Toronto, where she studied International Development, and a current Master of Communications Management student at McMaster University.